dhkang9503/fut/README.md

-# Bitget 5m Auto-Trader — Live WS + Paper/Live Modes
+# Bitget 5m Auto-Trader (FVG+OB Strategy with Partial TP & Trailing)
-See files under bot/.
+See README inside for setup and usage.
+This archive includes a runnable skeleton with paper/live modes.